roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Enable GPU sharing.md

                 aliyun.com/gpu-mem: 3
     ```

-    **Note:** aliyun.com/gpu-mem specifies the size of GPU memory.
+    **Note:** aliyun.com/gpu-mem: specifies the requested amount of GPU memory.

-3. Run the following command to query the result of resource scheduling performed by cGPU:
+3. Run the following command to query the memory usage of the GPU:

     ```
     kubectl inspect cgpu